dashpresshq/archaea/docs/installation/env.md

 :::

 :::warning
-Not setting this value when required will cause your application not to start as Hadmean can't set/read it settings
+Not setting this value when required will cause your application not to start as Hadmean can't set/read its settings
 :::

 ## CACHE_ADAPTOR